HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

+*   checking Rd files ...
+WARNING
+    ```
+    checkRd: (5) VanillaICE.Rd:0-7: Must have a \description
+    ```

 *   checking package dependencies ...
-ERROR
+NOTE
     ```
-    Packages required but not available: 'oligoClasses', 'crlmm'

     Packages which this enhances but not available for checking:
       'doMC', 'doMPI', 'doSNOW', 'doParallel', 'doRedis'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespaces in Imports field not imported from:
+      ‘BSgenome.Hsapiens.UCSC.hg18’ ‘MatrixGenerics’
+      All declared Imports should be used.
     ```

 # VaSP